chef/supermarket/README.md

 ## Setting up Auth

-Supermarket uses oc-id running on a Chef server to authenticate users to Supermarket.
+Supermarket uses oc-id running on a Chef Infra Server to authenticate users to Supermarket.

 IF YOU ARE AN INTERNAL CHEF STAFFER - there are some special things we need to do to set you up with oc-id.
 Consult the internal wiki on setting up your Supermarket dev environment (or ask a friendly team member!).